Donkey Creek Restoration

 October 23, 2013 -- On a foggy Wednesday morning, the formal Ribbon Cutting Ceremony was held at the Harbor History Museum.
-The event was attended by former Congressman Norm Dicks, Mayor Hunter, members of the City Council, representatives from the Puyallup Tribe of Indians, City staff, Construction crews and consultants, local residents, and the general public.
+The event was attended by former Congressman Norm Dicks, former Mayor Chuck Hunter, members of the City Council, representatives from the Puyallup Tribe of Indians, City staff, Construction crews and consultants, local residents, and the general public.
 It marked over 12 years of visioning, planning, and construction that removed over 300-feet of 36-inch pipe to daylight Donkey Creek.

 (photograph below courtesy of Lee Giles III)